Chalarangelo/30-seconds-of-code/snippets/pad_number.md

 Pads a given number to the specified length.

-- Use `str.zfill()` to pad the number to specified length, after converting it to a string.
+- Use `str.zfill()` to pad the number to the specified length, after converting it to a string.

 ```py
 def pad_number(n, l):